agmscode/agms_ruby/README.md

 ## Usage

-Take a look at example code
+Take a look at example code in the example folder

 ## Release Notes